aronim/aronim-cloud/README.md

 KungfuDev Cloud
 ===============

-KunfuDev Cloud is a framework for bootstrapping a scalable cloud system.
+KungfuDev Cloud is a framework for bootstrapping a scalable cloud system.

 Out of the box
 --------------